 |Marks||1 mark for every correct answer|

-Note: All answer sheets, after being marked, are further analysed by Cambridge Assessment English.
-Poor spelling and grammar mistakes are also penalised.
+Note: All answer sheets, after being marked, are further analysed according to Cambridge Assessment English.
+Poor spelling and grammar mistakes will be penalised.
+The purpose of the test is to assess the comprehension abilities of a candidate by merely listening to a conversation.

-IELTS Speaking Test assesses how candidates speak and whether he/she can communicate one's idea clearly.
+IELTS 2021 Speaking Test assesses how candidates speak and whether he/she can communicate one 's idea.
 All tests are recorded by conducting authorities.
-Details of IELTS Speaking Test is given below:
+Details of the IELTS 2021 Speaking Test is given below:

 |Number of Parts||3|